Are you tired of finding your Jack Russell chewing up the hose, stolen socks, newspapers, pot plants, and more every day!

 Never Yell While Training a Jack Russell Terrier

 Whenever Jack would run ahead, I never yelled at him.
-I’d just needed to be consistent every day with his training.
-Now, he waits at each landing, even if I don’t give him a treat!
-Once in a while, I’ll give him a treat for stopping at the landing, just to reinforce his good behavior, but I always say, “Good boy” when he stops!
+I just needed to be consistent every day with his training.
+He waits at each landing, even if I don’t give him a treat!
+Once in a while, I’ll give him a treat for stopping at the landing, just to reinforce his good behaviour, but I always say, “Good boy” when he stops!

 Common Jack Russell Health Problems

-Jack Russell health problems are usually few and far between.
+- Jack Russell’s health problems are usually few and far between.
 They are robust little dogs, but there is one thing that causes enormous suffering and health problems for our Jack Russell Terriers, fleas.

-An adult flea can lay up to 50 eggs a day on a dog.
-The eggs fall off in your dog’s crate, on your carpet, and in your bed.
+- An adult flea can lay up to 50 eggs a day on a dog.
+The eggs fall off in your dog’s crate, on your carpet, and bed.
 Before you know it, you’ve got a flea infestation.

-It’s important to observe your dog carefully in order to know what he’s allergic to.
+- It’s essential to observe your dog know what he’s allergic to.
 My current Jack Russell is allergic to flea bites.
-He’s also allergic to certain ingredients in his food such as soy, wheat, and corn.
-Most commercial dog foods are prepared with these ingredients, which contribute to my Jack Russell Terrier health problems.
+He’s also allergic to certain ingredients in his food, such as soy, wheat, and corn.
+Most commercial dog foods are prepared with these ingredients, contributing to my Jack Russell Terrier health problems.

-Jack started scratching a particular spot or biting at the base of his tail.
+- Jack started scratching a particular spot orbiting at the base of his tail.
 At first, I thought he had fleas.
 But then I had him checked out by my vet.
-Finally, I got an eBook online that explained how Jack Russell Terrier allergies can be caused by certain foods.
+Finally, I got an online ebook explaining how certain foods could cause Jack Russell Terrier allergies.

-In addition, some Jack Russell Terrier allergies are caused by dust mites, pollen or mold.
-The symptoms are the same: constant biting, licking, chewing and scratching.
+- In addition, some Jack Russell Terrier allergies are caused by dust mites, pollen or mould.
+The symptoms are constant biting, licking, chewing, and scratching.

 Skin Irritation or Flea Bite?

-An allergic reaction to fleas can be set off by a single flea bite.
-The bite causes your dog to itch, thus, he scratches incessantly.
-Flea allergies are caused by the saliva in the flea’s bite.
-On the other hand, dry skin is also a common, but less serious, cause of skin irritation.
+A single flea bite can set off an allergic reaction to fleas.
+The bite causes your dog to itch.
+Thus, he scratches incessantly.
+The saliva causes flea allergies in the flea’s bite.
+On the other hand, dry skin is also a common but less serious cause of skin irritation.

-The first preventative measure to take in your fight against Jack Russell Terrier health problems is to find a vet.
-The criteria for a good vet is as follows:
+The first preventative measure to take in your fight against Jack Russell Terrier’s health problems is finding a vet.
+The criteria for a good vet are as follows:

 - Bedside Manners

-You’ll want a vet that’s as close to home as possible, for emergencies.
+You’ll want a vet as close to home as possible for emergencies.
 Your vet’s bedside manners are crucial to easing your dog’s anxiety.
 Who wants a mean doctor attending to them when they’re sick?
 I don’t, and neither does my dog!

 Read Labels On Dog Food

 Many commercial dog foods cause allergies.
-Most dog foods use fillers in order to cut costs.
-Unfortunately, the cost cutting is at the expense of your dog’s health.
-Although a dog food that has mostly protein as the main ingredient is more expensive than its filler counterpart, it’s worth it in the end to purchase high quality dog food, or even better still feed your dog a healthy, natural raw food diet.
+Most dog foods use fillers to cut costs.
+Unfortunately, the cost-cutting is at the expense of your dog’s health.
+Although a dog food that has mostly protein as the main ingredient is more expensive than its filler counterpart, it’s worth it, in the end, to purchase high-quality dog food, or even better still, feed your dog a healthy, natural raw food diet.

 Here is a quick method to determine whether your dog’s food is quality.
-If the first 3 ingredients have the words meal, or corn or soy, that means the dog food is mostly filler.
+If the first three ingredients have the words meal, corn or soy, the dog food is mostly filler.

-You want a dog food that says “chicken”, “duck”, “beef” and/or “turkey” as the first few ingredients.
+You want a dog food that says “chicken”, “duck”, “beef”, and “turkey” as the first few ingredients.
 Those ingredients are pure protein and thus a better quality dog food.

-My Jack gets his heart worm medicine religiously on the 5th day of every month – all year around.
-I purchase his medicine from my vet as I feel reassured that the medicine is specifically designed for him.
+My Jack gets his heartworm medicine religiously on the 5th day of every month – all year around.
+I purchased his medication from my vet as I feel reassured that the medicine is specifically designed for him.

 Resist the temptation to buy over-the-counter worming medications.
 Although these medications are cheaper, they aren’t as effective as those prescribed by your vet.
-Also, it is absolutely essential that you have your dog tested for the presence of heart worm before giving them preventative medication.
+Also, you must have your dog tested for the presence of heartworm before giving them preventative medication.

-Serious health problems should only be dealt with by your vet.
+Your vet should only deal with serious health problems.
 For instance, don’t try to remove a deeply embedded splinter or object from your dog’s paw.
 Don’t try to straighten a limb that may be broken or induce vomiting if you suspect your dog has ingested something toxic.